 Section 5.
 In all transfers, except for those within the same department that have substantially similar job requirements, the successful bidder shall be required to serve an orientation period of ninety (90) working days in the new position during which the employee is actually at work.
 If the transfer involved the employee moving to a new department but maintain the same title, the orientation period shall be for sixty (60) working days.
 At any time during the orientation period, if the employee is found to be unsatisfactory, the employee will be counseled regarding the performance, and a documented plan of correction will be implemented with the employee.
-If at any time during the trial period the employee does not meet satisfactory performance requirements, as determined by the Employer, including the documented plan of correction, he/she may be returned to his/her original position if available or one of equal rank or pay (if qualified therefore) at the earliest available opportunity.
+If at any time during the trial period the employee, including the documented plan of correction, he/she may be returned to his/her original position if available or one of equal rank or pay (if qualified therefore) at the earliest available opportunity.
 If the employee is dissatisfied during the trial period, he/she may return to his/her original position or one of equal rank or pay (if qualified therefore) at the earliest opportunity.